aromanino/apiextender/README.md

 ## <a name="examples"></a>`Examples`
 ### <a name="examplesapi"></a>`Examples: How to set an API extensible by plugins`
-From a shell, go in your application home directory and type de follow commands:
+From your application home directory type:
 ```shell
 $ cd /Your_App_Home
 $ npm install apiextender   // install apiextender